icon_megaphone

 3. Laundromats are a relatively simple business

-As far as businesses go, laundromats are on the simple end of the spectrum.
+As far as businesses go, laundromats can be on the simple end of the spectrum.
 Laundromats have a few qualities that make them much simpler to operate than most other small businesses.
-First, laundromats generally don't carry too much inventory, if any at all.
+First, some laundromats generally don't carry too much inventory, if any at all.

-Second, laundromat customers generally pay upfront.
-This means there is no invoicing, following up on missed payments, tracking down delinquent clients, etc. Card payment systems and integrated business solutions make processing customer payments simple and easy as well.
+Second, laundromat customers generally pay upfront - depending on your operations.
+This may mean there is no invoicing, following up on missed payments, tracking down delinquent clients, etc. Card payment systems and integrated business solutions make processing customer payments simple and easy as well.

 Third, laundry businesses usually have relatively few employees.